 Just to be clear, the word “overdo” is subjective.
 If you’re used to wearing a lot of makeup, go forth and shellac your face with foundation, contour powder and a killer cat eye.
 However, if you’re a bare faced kind of lady, don’t feel pressured to turn into a beauty junkie overnight.
-If all you want is a light dusting of powder, a few swipes of mascara and a glossy pout, nobody should be stopping you.
+If all you want for your wedding makeup is a light dusting of powder, a few swipes of mascara and a glossy pout, nobody should be stopping you.

 Don’t say no to a trial

 You don’t want to find out what you’re going to look like on your wedding day on your actual wedding day.
 The trial appointment is important for more than just that, though.
 It’s where your artist will learn your product preferences, foundation shade and desired colour palette.
 It’ll get them acquainted with your skin type and tone and ultimately help them do a better job for you.
-Pro tip: if you can book it back to back with your hair trial, do it.
+Pro tip: if you can book it back to back with your wedding hair trial, do it.
 That way you can see your wedding look as one cohesive picture.

 Don’t do it yourself

-Unless you are a certified MUA - no, being a beauty school dropout doesn’t count - you should be hiring a professional.
+Unless you are a certified MUA – no, being a beauty school dropout doesn’t count – you should be hiring a professional.
 You’ll be the centre of attention, the focal point of most of your wedding photos and probably the only thing your S.O. will be looking at on your big day, so, needless to say, you want to look good.
 Even if you know how to highlight and contour like Kim K, now’s not the time to test your skills.
-Skip trying to follow one of Jaclyn Hill’s tutorials and get a seasoned makeup artist on the job - you won’t regret it.
+Skip trying to follow one of Jaclyn Hill’s tutorials and get a seasoned wedding makeup artist on the job – you won’t regret it.

 Find your wedding makeup artist on WeddingWire »